REGISTRATION

 Bondi Beach offers a range of accommodation and is also easily reached by public transport.

-What public transport options to I have to get to start and home after the hike?
+What public transport options do I have to get to start and home after the hike?

 Are there any age restrictions?

-Anyone over the age of 16 years can participate in the Sydney Harbour Hike.
-Entry is free*) if you are under 18 years old, however you must register for event and be accompanied by your parent or adult guardian at all times.
-If your parent or guardian leaves the course or withdraws, then so must the under age hiker.
+Entry is free*) if you are under 16 years old, however children must be registered for event by their parent/guardian and be accompanied by parent or adult guardian at all times.
+If your parent or guardian leave the course or withdraws, then so must the under age walkers.

 * Parents or guardian have to register and invite the child during their registration.
 Please contact 1800 627 892 for payment code to register child for event.